What's Open in Chicago for Kids Right Now

 Parks and Playgrounds Now Open in Chicago

-Playgrounds are about to reopen!
-The city has announced during the last week of February that the lakefront is opening already, and in the coming weeks the park district will open more than 500 outdoor playgrounds and nature play spaces.
+Playgrounds are reopening!
+During the last week of February, the city announced that the lakefront would open first, and in the weeks to follow the park district will open more than 500 outdoor playgrounds and nature play spaces.
 But until your local playground is open (or it's warm enough to play on the icy equipment), try one of these walks...

 - Chicago Riverwalk